NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ================================================  ======  =====  ===========  ========  ===============  ==================================

   .. [#] AdditionalRuntimeOperatingMode choices are "air handler fan" or "supplemental fan".
-  .. [#] SupplementalFan must reference another ``VentilationFan`` w/ UsedForWholeBuildingVentilation=true, IsSharedSystem=false, and FanType="exhaust only" or "supply only".
+  .. [#] SupplementalFan must reference another ``VentilationFan`` where UsedForWholeBuildingVentilation=true, IsSharedSystem=false, and FanType="exhaust only" or "supply only".
   .. [#] SupplementalFan only required if AdditionalRuntimeOperatingMode is "supplemental fan".
   .. [#] HVACDistribution type cannot be HydronicDistribution.
   .. [#] Blower airflow rate when operating in ventilation only mode (i.e., not heating or cooling mode), as a fraction of the maximum blower airflow rate.